Blart: The Boy Who Didn't Want to Save the World

-Blart: The Boy Who Didn't Want To Save The World is a fictional comedy novel by Dominic Barker.
+Blart: The Boy Who Didn't Want To Save The World is a comedy novel by Dominic Barker.
 It was published in 2006 by Bloomsbury Publishing Plc in Great Britain.
 It centers around Blart, a young boy living on a pig farm, who refuses to save the world.
 The book starts as a light-hearted parody of the fantasy genre but becomes darker as the book progresses.
 The book won the 2007 Stockton Children's Book of the Year Award.

 Plot summary

 Blart is a young and unattractive boy, who lives on a small pig farm with his grandfather.
 Blart is primarily concerned with himself and his pigs.
 One day, Capablanca, a very proud and powerful wizard, arrives at the pig farm.
 He tells Blart that he is destined to save the world by destroying the great Zoltab.
 Blart refuses but is swept up from his home.
 He is sent on a perilous quest around the land where he fights the forces of evil.
 During his quest, meets many strange characters.
 The plot leads to one final confrontation with the evil Zoltab and his most powerful minions.